 Any graduate student whose overall grade point average (GPA) falls below 3.0 will be notified by letter from the dean of the College of Graduate Studies that they are on academic probation with copies to their advisor and DGCE Chair.
 This letter informs students that they should be mindful that their GPA has fallen below a 3.0 and that they should discuss the matter and possible strategies for improvement with their advisor.

-If a student’s overall GPA remains below a 3.0 for two consecutive semesters, their academic progress is in jeopardy.
-The student is subject to academic review by the dean of the College of Graduate Studies and the DGCE Chair.
+If a student’s overall GPA remains below a 3.0 for two consecutive semesters, then their continued place in the program is in jeopardy.
+Their academic record will be reviewed by the dean of the College of Graduate Studies and the DGCE Chair.
 Together, they will make the decision whether to have the student remain on probation or be academically dismissed.
-The College of Graduate Studies makes every attempt to support students in their pursuit of a graduate education; however, students who have consecutive GPAs below 3.0 may result in academic dismissal.
-Students who wish to take courses in the future must reapply to the College of Graduate Studies.
+Dismissed students who wish to take courses in the future must reapply to the College of Graduate Studies.
 All instructions and forms may be found at https://www.bridgew.edu/admissions/graduate/apply.

 Admission/Readmission after Academic Dismissal

 Academically dismissed graduate students must wait one semester (i.e., fall or spring) before applying for admission to another graduate program or readmission to their current program.

 If a student is readmitted into their current program, the grades and credits earned prior to dismissal will be included in the calculation of their grade point average and in the determination of academic standing.
 Therefore, the student’s transcript will include all graduate level courses completed at BSU, regardless of the current program of study.